-The purpose of this course is to introduce students to the basics of chemistry and physics.
+This course introduces students to the basics of chemistry and physics.
 Space & Earth science connections are made in both areas as well.
-The Engineering Design Process are introduced and science process skills are emphasized.
+The Engineering Design Process is introduced, and science process skills are emphasized.

 Prerequisite: Completion of Biology

 INTEGRATED SCIENCE - CPX